-Illegal-handicapped Parking \$150.00 (and tow)
+- Illegal-handicapped Parking \$150.00 (and tow)

 Only vehicles which display a valid state-issued handicap license plate or permit.
+Vehicles in violation may be towed at the owners' expense. - Illegal Fire Lane, Tow Zone \$150.00 (and tow) Fire Lane, Tow Zone: Vehicles may not park in any designated fire lanes, travel lane, or along a roadway, or tow zone.
 Vehicles in violation may be towed at the owners' expense.

-Illegal Fire Lane, Tow Zone \$150.00 (and tow) Fire Lane, Tow Zone: Vehicles may not park in any designated fire lanes, travel lane, or along a roadway, or tow zone.
-Vehicles in violation may be towed at the owners' expense.

-Upon receipt of a parking ticket, please bring the ticket and payment to the Office of Financial Aid on the first floor of the Administration Building or go to the My Parking Portal.
+Upon receipt of a parking ticket, please bring the ticket and payment to the Accounts Receivable Office on the second floor of the Administration Building.